LunAnder/RuntimeMeshComponent/README.md

 # UE4 Runtime Mesh Component fork

-** Note that this is a fork of [Koderz/RuntimeMeshComponent](https://github.com/Koderz/RuntimeMeshComponent), I only updated it to be compatible with the latest Unreal Engine. **
+Note that this is a fork of [Koderz/RuntimeMeshComponent](https://github.com/Koderz/RuntimeMeshComponent), which I updated to be compatible with the latest Unreal Engine.

-As there is no official new version from the developer, I created this version while waiting for them to update the original one.
+As there is no official update from the developer, I created this version while waiting for them to update the original one.

 --- Original readme below: